-- Macroscopic stability and dynamics of fusion plasmas, with a strong focus on the prediction, avoidance, control, and mitigation of deleterious or performance-limiting instabilities such as plasma disruptions; - Understanding and control of the multiscale, collisional and turbulent physical mechanisms responsible for the loss of heat, momentum, and particles from the confining region; - Interaction of externally launched radiofrequency waves designed to heat the plasma and drive current, with the background plasma and surrounding structures; - Nonlinear interaction between background plasma, various instabilities, and energetic particle populations, including the alpha particles generated by the fusion reactions, and its impact on the confinement of these particles and the overall plasma performance; and, - The effect of multiscale and multiphysics processes at the plasma boundary on the plasma performance and on the interaction and interface of the hot plasma boundary with the material walls.
+• Macroscopic stability and dynamics of fusion plasmas, with a strong focus on the

+- prediction, avoidance, control, and mitigation of deleterious or performance-limiting instabilities such as plasma disruptions; - Understanding and control of the multiscale, collisional and turbulent physical mechanisms responsible for the loss of heat, momentum, and particles from the confining region; - Interaction of externally launched radiofrequency waves designed to heat the plasma and drive current, with the background plasma and surrounding structures; - Nonlinear interaction between background plasma, various instabilities, and energetic particle populations, including the alpha particles generated by the fusion reactions, and its impact on the confinement of these particles and the overall plasma performance; and, - The effect of multiscale and multiphysics processes at the plasma boundary on the plasma performance and on the interaction and interface of the hot plasma boundary with the material walls.

 The efforts supported by this program provide the foundations for whole-device modeling of fusion systems and range from analytical work to the development and application of advanced simulation codes capable of exploiting the potential of current and emerging high-performance computing systems.
+Research focused on transformative approaches such as fusion-relevant computing aspects of quantum information science (QIS) and artificial intelligence / machine learning are also encouraged.

-• John Mandrekas, (301) 903-0552, John.Mandrekas@science.doe.gov Website: http://science.energy.gov/fes/research/
+• John Mandrekas, (301) 903-0552, John.Mandrekas@science.doe.gov